cozy/cozy-home/docs/develop.md

 ### Flagship mode

 If you want to simulate flagship environment, you can edit the `__SIMULATE_FLAGSHIP__` var in the `webpack.config.cozy-home.js`.
 It'll simulate a splashscreen during the loading of the application and simulate a call to `hideSplashscreen`.
+Add also `style="display: block;margin: 0"` to body in index.ejs.